perseus784/Vehicle_Collision_Prediction_Using_CNN-LSTMs/README.md

 ## Results
 <img align="right" src="media/result2.gif" width="450" height="290">

-Ultimately, the system should be supplied with the video feed and we will be seeing a safety level for the given series of images.
+Ultimately, the system should be supplied with the video feed and we will be getting a safety level for the given series of images.
 So for every moment in time, a safety flag is obtained.
 This can not only be employed in a self-driving car’s decision making system but also a manual car’s emergency protocol system to prevent extreme events.

 The core of the project is to extract the Spatio-Temporal information and use it to understand our environment better for risk prediction, context understanding, action recognition, scene understanding and forecasting etc.